 "The pages your visitors hit and move between, how long these spend on those pages, and where they click all leave evidence that you can use to better understand what your visitors value and what they find engaging."

 Accessing this information comes in many ways.
 Google Analytics is traditionally one of the quickest and easiest ways of gaining visibility over your website's performance, while increasingly sophisticated sales and marketing automation platforms such as the HubSpot Growth Stack offer much more granular insights into prospect behaviour.

 If you made the time to review your activity more frequently, you could be using these signals to help you to improve your marketing and the results from it.

-Frequent, timely data analysis is key to the success of inbound marketing strategies.
+Frequent, timely data analysis is key to marketing success.
 Without a close eye on performance metrics, strategy and the tactics underpinning them veer dangerously close to guesswork.
 Aside from placing a great deal of risk on your campaign, you're setting yourself up to fall when it comes to reporting on how the campaign is performing.

 To put it another way, you could be growing organic traffic every month without realising that your average conversion rate is holding steady or declining.
 When your head of marketing inquires as to why you haven't hit the quarter's conversion rate goal, you can only declare ignorance.

-Let me single myself out as a bit of an oddity here: reviewing marketing efforts excites me.
-The reason for this is that for all the content we create, the number of followers on Twitter we have, or the number of site visits we generated, the data running in the background is a gold mine.
+Let me single myself out as a bit of an oddity here: inbound marketing analysis excites me.
+The reason for this is that for all the content we create, the number of followers on Twitter we have, or the number of leads we generated, the data running in the background is a gold mine.

-Whether you would prefer to carry out a comprehensive monthly review followed by half an hour each Monday morning, or half a day each week, figure out what makes sense for you, schedule out the time in your diary, and stick to it.
+Whether you'd prefer to carry out a comprehensive monthly review, or half a day each week to keep on top of things, figure out what makes sense for you, schedule out the time in your diary, and stick to it.